AdobeXD/plugin-samples/guides/getting-started.md

         }
     ];
     selection.insertionParent.addChild(el); // [4]
+    el.moveInParentCoordinates(100, 100); // [5]
 }

-return { // [5]
+return { // [6]
     commands: {
-        helloCommand: sayHello
+        "helloCommand": helloHandlerFunction
     }
 }
 ```

 1. In this line, we get references to the `Text` and `Color` classes from XD's `scenegraph` module.
 There are several different [API modules you can load using `require()`](./index.md#apis).

-2. Next we define our handler function, which will respond to the "Say Hello" menu command.
+2. Next we define our handler function.
+The handler function will be invoked when the user selects the “Say Hello” menu command.
+The binding between that menu command and this handler function is further described below.

 3. In this line we create a new `Text` object.
 The following lines assign various properties and styles to the text.

 4. Here we add the `Text` object to the scenegraph.
 It should show up at the (0, 0) coordinates, so if you don't see it, try zooming out or panning until you do.

+5. We bring the added text into the artboard by moving it by using the scenenode method, [moveInParentCoordinatres](https://github.com/AdobeXD/Plugin-Reference/blob/master/reference/scenegraph.md#scenenodemoveinparentcoordinatesdeltax-deltay).
+Without this, the text would have been rendered outside of the artboard.

-5. The final part of `main.js` is to export the handles functions in a map that links them to the command ID(s) defined in your manifest earlier.
-The command ID (part to the left of the `:` here must match the IDs in your manifest exactly.
+6. The final part of `main.js` is to export a map object, which associates the JavaScript handler function with the commandId property declared in the manifest earlier.
+The command ID (the part to the left of the `:` here) must match the commandId value declared in your manifest exactly.

 ## Invoke your plugin